gridai/grid-docs/docs/products/add-data-to-grid-datastores/README.md

 ## Datastores with Private S3 Buckets

-We only recommend using private S3 buckets for BYOC users.
+At this time we are only supporting usage of private S3 buckets as datastores for BYOC users.
 You can grant Grid access to your desired buckets by following the official aws [documentation](https://aws.amazon.com/premiumsupport/knowledge-center/cross-account-access-s3/).

 As a convenience we provide a bucket policy that grants Grid access to all the contents of your specified bucket.
 ```